 Need of AWS IAM

 In usual corporate scenarios, granting access and taking permissions is a long process.
-It is usually the IT admins who have all the passwords and in order to make any changes, you have to ask them.
+It is usually the IT admins who have all the passwords and to make any changes, you have to ask them.
 In most cases, all the passwords are also the same.
-The role AWS IAM is to change this and adds layers of security.
+The role of AWS IAM is to change this and add layers of security.
 It also provides a secure platform to share resources.
 AWS IAM users are authenticated and granted permissions as and when required, and you can control who has access to your resources and to what extent.

 How Does AWS IAM Work?